-Section 1 - Overview
+Section 1 - Overview and scope

-(1) These Procedures are intended to operationalise the associated Human Anatomy Policy and provide instruction regarding the management and utilization of the University of New England Anatomy Facility.
-The Procedures also outline UNE's requirements in respect to the receipt, handling, storage and disposal of donated Bodies.
-This includes bodies and parts of Bodies, donated directly to UNE as well as those procured by UNE from other universities.
+- (1) These procedures: - a. operationalise the UNE Human Anatomy Policy and provide instruction regarding the management and utilisation of the University of New England (UNE) Anatomy Facility (hereafter referred to as the Anatomy Facility); and - b. outline the university's requirements in respect to the reception, handling, storage and disposal of donated bodies.
+This includes bodies and parts of bodies, donated directly to UNE as well as those procured by UNE from other universities. - (2) These procedures apply to all UNE Representatives, Students, and visitors to the Anatomy Facility and those using the facility's resources for any purpose.